terraform-ibm-modules/terraform-ibm-code-engine/README.md

 <!-- This heading should always match the name of the root level module (aka the repo name) -->
-## terraform-ibm-module-template
+## terraform-ibm-code-engine

 ### Known limitations

 Currently, IBM provider supports basic functionalities, such as create/delete/update code engine projects, apps, jobs, builds and etc.

 Known limitations are:
-- No support to create/delete/update code engine functions.
+- No support to create/delete/update code engine functions. https://github.com/IBM-Cloud/terraform-provider-ibm/issues/5230
-- No support to create/delete/update code engine subscriptions.
+- No support to create/delete/update code engine subscriptions. https://github.com/IBM-Cloud/terraform-provider-ibm/issues/5231
 - Apply twice keeps on showing changes for `ibm_code_engine_app` terraform resource https://github.com/IBM-Cloud/terraform-provider-ibm/issues/4719
 - CLI/API service binding implementation/interface is different from terraform implementation.
 For example, CLI or UI code engine has a support to create access secret, service credential and all bindings automatically, while `code_engine_binding_instance` terraform resource requires that access secret exists before the binding is created.
-The second discrepancy between implementations is that terraform `code_engine_binding_instance` terraform resource requires `prefix` while using CLI or UI `prefix` is an optional parameter.
+The second discrepancy between implementations is that terraform `code_engine_binding_instance` terraform resource requires `prefix` while using CLI or UI `prefix` is an optional parameter. https://github.com/IBM-Cloud/terraform-provider-ibm/issues/5229
 - Visibility for application can not be set.
-While CLI uses `--visibility=private` flag to set the visibility, terraform provider doesn't support it.
+While CLI uses `--visibility=private` flag to set the visibility, terraform provider doesn't support it. https://github.com/IBM-Cloud/terraform-provider-ibm/issues/5228

 ### Usage